Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 Don't just memorize a list of nice things people do for each other.
-Instead, know what psychological principle each example illustrates.
-When an FRQ asks you to explain prosocial behavior, you'll need to identify the underlying motivation—is it altruistic (purely selfless), driven by empathy, or explained by social norms and reciprocity?
-Understanding these distinctions will help you earn full credit and avoid surface-level answers.
+Know what psychological principle each example illustrates.
+When an FRQ asks you to explain prosocial behavior, you need to identify the underlying motivation.
+Is it altruistic (purely selfless), driven by empathy, or explained by social norms and reciprocity?
+These distinctions are what separate full-credit answers from surface-level ones.

-These behaviors are best explained by the empathy-altruism hypothesis—the idea that feeling empathy for someone in distress motivates genuinely selfless helping.
-When we emotionally connect with another person's suffering, we're driven to reduce their pain, not just our own discomfort.
+These behaviors are best explained by the empathy-altruism hypothesis, developed by C. Daniel Batson.
+The core idea: feeling empathy for someone in distress motivates genuinely selfless helping.
+When you emotionally connect with another person's suffering, you're driven to reduce their pain, not just your own discomfort.
+(That second option, helping just to make yourself feel better, is called egoistic motivation, and it's the alternative explanation you should know.)

-Compare: Comforting a friend vs. helping a stranger—both involve empathy, but relationship closeness affects how quickly and intensely we respond.
-Strangers require overcoming the bystander effect; friends trigger automatic caregiving responses.
+Compare: Comforting a friend vs. helping a stranger both involve empathy, but relationship closeness affects how quickly and intensely you respond.
+With strangers, you have to overcome the bystander effect.
+With friends, caregiving responses kick in almost automatically.
 If an FRQ asks about factors that influence helping, this distinction earns you points.

-These examples illustrate how social norms—unwritten rules about expected behavior—guide prosocial action.
-The reciprocity norm says we should help those who help us; the social responsibility norm says we should help those who depend on us.
+These examples illustrate how social norms, the unwritten rules about expected behavior, guide prosocial action.
+Two norms matter most here.
+The reciprocity norm says you should help those who help you.
+The social responsibility norm says you should help those who depend on you, regardless of what they can give back.

 These behaviors require overcoming psychological barriers like diffusion of responsibility and pluralistic ignorance.
-They demonstrate that prosocial behavior isn't just about kindness—it's about action in ambiguous or risky situations.
+They show that prosocial behavior isn't just about kindness.
+It's about action in ambiguous or risky situations.

-Compare: Standing up against bullying vs. community service—both require action, but bullying intervention happens in emergency situations with bystander effect pressures, while community service is planned helping without time pressure.
-FRQs often ask about situational factors that affect helping—this is your distinction.
+Compare: Standing up against bullying vs. community service both require action, but bullying intervention happens in emergency situations with bystander effect pressures, while community service is planned helping without time pressure.
+FRQs often ask about situational factors that affect helping, and this emergency vs. planned distinction is exactly what they're looking for.

-These behaviors go beyond one-time helping to represent ongoing prosocial identity.
-They're best explained by theories emphasizing self-concept and intrinsic motivation—people help because it's part of who they are.
+These behaviors go beyond one-time helping to represent an ongoing prosocial identity.
+They're best explained by theories emphasizing self-concept and intrinsic motivation.
+People engage in these behaviors because helping is part of who they are, not because of any single situation.

 | Concept | Best Examples |